 Student Employment at UMass Amherst acts only as a referral service.
 We make no recommendations or guarantees about the positions and employers listed through our office.
 In addition, Student Employment is not responsible for the safety, wages, working conditions, or other aspects of off-campus employment.
 Due to the volume of jobs received by Student Employment, we are unable to research the integrity of every position listed.
-Therefore, students are urged to take on this responsibility themselves.
+While we make our best effort, students are urged to take on this responsibility themselves.
 We encourage you to use common sense and caution when applying for positions off-campus.
-You are advised to never accept or give money to or from jobs that seem too good to be true.
+You are advised to never accept or give money to or from jobs that seem "too good to be true".